wellesleynlp/flaskheroku/README.md

 ## Code Modification

-In contrast to the Flask demo, you'll need to separate out your application into an "app" module -- just move all your code into a directory named `app`, with an `__init__.py` file.
+In contrast to the basic Flask demo, you'll need to separate out your application into an "app" module -- just move all your code into a directory named `app`, with an `__init__.py` file.
 Create a new Python file (`main.py` in this example) outside the `app` directory that simply runs the app.

 Note that any data files that your application reads should remain in the top level (not the `app` directory).